-Traditional, rigid stents made for more complicated operations and so, with the introduction of the first ever flexible stent in 1996, surgery became easier and safer.
+Traditional, rigid stents were made for more complicated operations and so, with the introduction of the first ever flexible stent in 1996, surgery became easier and safer.

 Known in the medical world as the NIR stent or EluNIR™ it was developed by Medinol, a company operated by husband-and-wife team Kobi and Judith Richter.
-Thanks to their invention, the Richters were at one point ranked among Israel’s richest people, according to Forbes.
+Thanks to their genius invention, the Richters were at one point ranked among Israel’s richest people, according to Forbes.

 In 2018, Shwed was awarded the state of Israel’s highest honour, the Israel Prize, for contributions towards technology and innovation.